-Backpacking and Mountain Summit Colorado Trail, Leadville, Colorado Welcome to W.I.L.D.!
+Welcome to W.I.L.D.!

 Get your hiking boots ready because you are about to venture out with the Colorado School of Mines Outdoor Recreation Center on an exciting W.I.L.D. expedition.
 The W.I.L.D. program in which you are participating is designed to introduce you to other incoming students from your residential floor.
-An Outdoor Recreation Center (ORC) professional staff member, ORC trained trip leaders, and your Resident Assistant will also be joining you for an experience of a lifetime.
-We all look forward to spending this exciting expedition with you!
+An Outdoor Recreation Center (ORC) professional staff and ORC trained trip leaders will also be joining you for this experience.
+We are looking forward to spending this exciting expedition with you!

 This document is designed to inform you about the experience and answer any questions or concerns you may have about your expedition.
-Please read through all of the materials and if you have further questions contact Rob Thompson, the Director of Outdoor Recreation at 303-273-3907.
+Please read through all of the materials and if you have further questions contact Rob Thompson, the Director of Outdoor Recreation at 303-273-3907 or rbthomps@mines.edu.
+If you need further assistance please contact Bradley Gasawski, Coordinator of the Outdoor Recreation Center at 303.273.3908 or bgasawsk@mines.edu.